Jalle19/php-whitelist-check/README.md

 ```

+## License

+This library is licensed under the BSD 2-Clause License

 ## Credits

 This library depends on `xrstf/ip-utils` for the IP-related functionality.
 It also assumes that ip-utils's test cases are sufficient, which is why only trivial testing on these functions have been made for this library.